Monday, February 26, 2024

 Chapter 6

 My eyes opened.
-I laid in my bed, somewhat confused and not yet grasping what had caused me to wake.
+I layed in my bed, somewhat confused and not yet grasping what had caused me to wake.
 A loud knocking sounded again from my front door.
 I was too tired and empty to refuse the call to answer.
-The long-internalized mechanisms of propriety guided me out of the tangled folds of my nest and propelled me to the entryway of my apartment.
+The long internalized mechanisms of propriety guided me out of the tangled folds of my nest and propelled me to the entryway of my apartment.
 As I approached the door the knocking sounded again.
 I somehow knew who would be on the other side.
 Like when your phone vibrates and you just know it’s your boss calling you into work on your day off.
-So, it was no surprise when I swung it open and saw Tom standing there, a sixer in one hand and the other raised in a loose fist ready to try its luck again.
+So, it was no surprise when I swung it open and saw Tom standing there, a sixer in one hand and the other raised in mid knock.
 The typical goofy grin he sported faded into concern as he took in the sight of me.

 “Dude…you look like absolute shit.”